 Academic advising at Morehouse College is a form of robust one-on-one teaching and mentoring which helps students realize their academic and career goals.
 Academic advisors are encouraged to get to know each advisee and to be available to support them in various ways.
 Most importantly, advisors aim to provide complete, unbiased information tailored to the interests and success of our students.

 The Coordinator of Academic Advising and Support

 Jacquelynn K. Davis, the Coordinator of Academic Advising and Student Support, brings 13+ years of student development/advisement experience to the position and is a member of the National Academic Advising Association (NACADA).
 In addition to advising and assisting students who are experiencing academic transitions, Ms. Davis works with academic departments to implement best practices in advising, and faculty advisor training and support, and with the staff of the Academic Resource Center on academic recovery efforts.
 She also serves as a campus resource for the College regarding issues of academic advising (schedule planning, advisor recruitment and training, etc.).
 She can be contacted at email@example.com and her office is located in the Douglass Academic Resource Center.

 Your Academic Advisor

-The Coordinator of Academic Advising and Student Support advises undecided/undeclared and transfer students as well as students considering a change in majors.
+The Coordinator of Academic Advising and Student Support advises:

-Students are likewise encouraged to play an active part in the advising relationship and seek their advisor’s help to:
+Students are encouraged to play an active part in the advising relationship and seek their advisor’s help to: